 An introduction to Centrifugal Pumps

-The energy created by the pump is kinetic energy according the Bernoulli Equation.
+The energy from the pumps prime mover is transfered to kinetic energy according the Bernoulli Equation.
 The energy transferred to the liquid corresponds to the velocity at the edge or vane tip of the impeller.
 The faster the impeller revolves or the bigger the impeller is, the higher will the velocity of the liquid energy transferred to the liquid be.
 This is described by the Affinity Laws.

 Pressure and Head